 If the fallopian tubes get blocked, they fill with clear fluid and make hydrosalpinx (fluid-filled tubes).
 Unfortunately, hydrosalpinx reduces the probability of IVF success by 50%; therefore, it is recommended to ensure that your fallopian tubes are empty of fluid before embryo transfer.

 Having Healthy Ovaries

 IVF's success also depends on the quality and quantity of eggs.
 As a result, your doctor may prescribe you supplements such as coenzyme Q10 (CoQ10), omega-3, and amino acid L-Arginine long before starting the IVF procedure.
-Moreover, taking multivitamins containing vitamin D and C also increases the chances of successful IVF.
+Moreover, taking multivitamins containing vitamins D and C also increases the chances of successful IVF.
 Of course, taking dietary supplements and IVF medication simultaneously is not advised.
 You should have finished taking supplements at least three months before taking IVF medications.

 Having Enough Ovarian Reserve

 The key to successful IVF has enough ovarian reserve.
 Your IVF specialist probably asks you to take multiple blood tests and performs an ultrasound to estimate the number of eggs in your ovaries.
 A blood test on the second or third day of your period can determine the amount of follicle-stimulating hormones in your blood.
 An ultrasound can determine the current number of follicles in your ovaries.